androvonx95/Quiz-it-forward/CONTRIBUTING.md

 ```

 > [!IMPORTANT]
-> In the following steps, when you see `<your-github-username>` your should replace it with your GitHub ID.
+> In the following steps, when you see `<your-github-username>` your should replace it with your exact GitHub username.
-> For example, if your GitHub ID is `androvonx95`,
+> For example, if your GitHub username is `androvonx95`,
 > `git switch -c add-<your-github-username>` becomes `git switch -c add-androvonx95`

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/copy-to-clipboard.png" alt="copy URL to clipboard" />